geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex8_Power_Automate_flow.md

 In this task you will add an additional owner to the Power Automate flow that you just created.
 Generally, it is a good practice to designate additional owners to a flow, just as you would for a SharePoint site.
 This ensures that any issue can be addressed, and the flow can continue to run if the primary owner has changed roles or left the company.
 For the flow that Holly just created for her pilot project, she wants to add Allan Deyoung as an additional owner.

-1. After having completed the prior task in which you created a flow in Power Automate, you should still be logged into your Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and a password of **Pa55w.rd**; if not, then do so now.
+1. After having completed the prior task in which you created a flow in Power Automate, you should still be logged into LON-DC1 as **ADATUM\Administrator** and a password of **Pa55w.rd**; if not, then do so now.

-2. You should still have the browser tab open to the **Manage your flows** tab, which should still be displaying the **Flows &gt; Service Request Flow for new/modified tickets** window.
+2. You should still have the browser tab open to the **Flows &gt; Service Request Flow for new/modified tickets** window.
 If not, then repeat the steps you performed in the prior task to get to this tab (from **Power Automate studio**, select **My flows**, then select the flow you just created).

 3. On the menu bar, select **Share**.